opendatabs/data-processing/gva_geodatenshop/README.md

 - Column "dcat_ap_ch.domain": Used if the dataset should be assigned to an opendata.swiss suborganisation.
 - Column "dcat.accrualperiodicity": Accrual periodicity as described [here](https://handbook.opendata.swiss/de/content/glossar/bibliothek/dcat-ap-ch.html?highlight=accrual)
 - Column "schema_file": Set "True" if a (schema file)[https://help.opendatasoft.com/platform/en/publishing_data/02_harvesting_a_catalog/harvesters/ftp_with_meta_csv.html#schema-csv-file] is provided in the current folder.
 Schema files must be named `{ods_id}.csv`.
 - Column "dcat.issued": Date string in the form "JJJJ-MM-TT" to be used as issued date in ODS and opendata.swiss.
+- Make sure you use Encoding "Windows-1252" to save file.

 ### Deployment and harvesting
 - Check changes in file Metadata.csv using a diff viewer.